phorton1/base-apps-gitMUI/docs/change_detect.md

 # The experimental methods in this section try to accomplish
 # several goals.
 #
-# We use the github events API on a thread to detect pushes
+# We use the gitHub events API on a thread to detect pushes
-# to github that might take place on other machines, or from
+# to gitHub that might take place on other machines, or from
 # other submodules on the same machine, and if so, determine
 # whether the local repo is AHEAD and or BEHIND,
 # which, along with HAS_CHANGES, which is set if the repo has